zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 Other Cache Stores
 ------------------

-Rails provides different stores for the cached data (with the exception of SQL Caching).
+Zoisite provides different stores for the cached data (with the exception of SQL Caching).

 ### Configuration